SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

         Try poking around in the interface.

-    3. Tensorboard have a nice feature for comparing runs under the `diff` tab.
+    3. Tensorboard has a nice feature for comparing runs under the `diff` tab.
 Try redoing a profiling run but use `model = models.resnet34()` instead.
 Load up both runs and try to look at the `diff` between them.

-7. As an final exercise, try to use the profiler on the `vae_mnist_working.py` file from the previous module on debugging, where you profile a whole training run (not only the forward pass).
+7. As a final exercise, try to use the profiler on the `vae_mnist_working.py` file from the previous module on debugging, where you profile a whole training run (not only the forward pass).
 What is the bottleneck during the training?
 Is it still the forward pass or is it something else?
-Can you improve the code somehow based on the information from the profiler.
+Can you improve the code somehow based on the information from the profiler?

-This end the module on profiling.
-If you want to go into more details on this topic we can recommend looking into [line_profiler and kernprof](https://github.com/pyutils/line_profiler).
-A downside of using python's `cProfile` is that it can only profiling at an functional/modular level, that is great for identifying hotspots in your code.
-However, sometimes the cause of an computationally hotspot is a single line of code in a function, which will not be caught by `cProfile`.
-An example would be an simple index operations such as `a[idx] = b`, which for large arrays and non-sequential indexes is really expensive.
+This ends the module on profiling.
+If you want to go into more details on this topic we recommend looking into [line_profiler and kernprof](https://github.com/pyutils/line_profiler).
+A downside of using python's `cProfile` is that it can only profile at a functional/modular level, which is great for identifying hotspots in your code.
+However, sometimes the cause of a computational hotspot is a single line of code in a function, which will not be caught by `cProfile`.
+An example would be a simple index operation such as `a[idx] = b`, which for large arrays and non-sequential indexes is really expensive.
 For these cases [line_profiler and kernprof](https://github.com/pyutils/line_profiler) are excellent tools to have in your toolbox.
-Additionally, if you do not like cProfile we can also recommend [py-spy](https://github.com/benfred/py-spy) which is another open-source profiling tool for Python programs.
+Additionally, if you do not like cProfile we also recommend [py-spy](https://github.com/benfred/py-spy), which is another open-source profiling tool for Python programs.